Codemill/av-ecs-marketplace/README.md

 ### Step 3: Create a new VPC (optional)

-If you already have a VPC that you want to re-use, skip the next step.
+If you already have a VPC that you want to re-use, skip to the next step.

 Create a new VPC: